vpp-dev/vpp-release-notes/README.md

 @page release_notes_2101 Release notes for VPP 21.01

-More than 439 commits since the previous release, including 212 fixes.
+More than 451 commits since the previous release, including 220 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Wed Nov 25 01:33:33 UTC 2020.
+These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Thu Nov 26 01:33:44 UTC 2020.